-- Copy the installer file to a USB memory stick.
+- Copy the installer file to a USB flash drive.
 1. - 2.
-Connect the USB memory stick to the ACCESS Master. - 3.
-Touch Update Firmware. - 4.
-Touch the Medium field to select USB Memory. - 5.
+Connect the USB flash drive to the ACCESS Master. - 3.
+Touch Update Firmware. - Touch the Medium field to select USB Memory.
+4. - 5.
 Touch the installer file displayed.

 - Touch the Perform Update softkey.
 6. - 7.
 Touch Start.
 It takes for a while to complete the firmware update.